niorio/Pixr/README.md

 - Users can comment on each other's photos, and fav them.
 - Photos can be tagged and viewed by tag.
 - Users can follow each other and view a feed of follower photos.
+- Photos can be marked private, and they will not be visible to other users.

 ##Technical details
 - Custom authentication using BCrypt
 - After login, front-end is done entirely with Backbone.js, consuming JSON from the Rails API.
 - Photo storage implemented with the Paperclip gem and Amazon S3
-- A count of likes is stored using Rails' cache_counter to cut down on queries
+- A count of likes is stored using Rails cache_counter to cut down on queries
 - get request for individual photo includes comments and author information
 - Justified photo grid done with the [Justified Gallery][JG] plugin
 [JG]: https://github.com/miromannino/Justified-Gallery